Major macro economic indicatorS

 The external accounts remain in the red

-Despite a more peaceful climate overall, the coming period promises to be challenging for the country.
+Despite a more peaceful climate overall, the upcoming period promises to be challenging for the country.
+The protests repressed by the police and the army but also the trial against several journalists reinforce latent climate of tension.
 Egypt, which has based its foreign policy on the fight against terrorism, must cope with the growing threat of jihadists on its own territory in the Sinai in particular, where the Islamic State claimed responsibility for the attack on the Russian civil aircraft, but also on the Libyan border where jihadists movements are gathering strength as a result of the political vacuum in Libya.